 “He hath made everything beautiful in his time: also he hath set the world in their heart, so that no man can find out the work that God maketh from the beginning to the end.”
+(Ecclesiastes 3:11)

 We are wise to recognize and respect the seasons God has set for our lives, our families, and our spiritual disciplines.
 God’s timing is always perfect, and everything has its proper season.
 So when we align our actions, prayers, and duties with His divine timing, beauty and order emerge.[1]

-One of the greatest challenges we face is maintaining the proper balance between our earthly responsibilities and our spiritual duties.[1]
+One of the greatest challenges we face is maintaining the proper balance between our earthly responsibilities and our spiritual duties.
 Yet God, who is a God of order, provides both the time and guidance we need for everything.
-As Ecclesiastes 3:1 says, “To everything there is a season, and a time to every purpose under the heaven.”
+Ecclesiastes 3:1 says, “To everything there is a season, and a time to every purpose under the heaven.”
 When we embrace this truth, our lives begin reflecting a peaceful, God-honoring rhythm that blesses both us and those around us.

 Starting the day with God sets a spiritual tone that echoes throughout the day.
 Psalm 5:3 reflects this beautifully: “My voice shalt thou hear in the morning, O Lord; in the morning will I direct my prayer unto thee and will look up.”
 By beginning each day with prayer and devotion, we invite God’s presence into all our affairs.
 This not only brings a sense of calm but also allows us to handle the challenges and duties of the day with a Christ-centered focus.

 Establishing a consistent time for family worship is also essential.
 When we prioritize regular moments of prayer and Scripture reading in the home, we show our children and those around us that spiritual duties are not optional—they are vital.
-As Acts 3:1 mentions, Peter and John observed the set hour of prayer in the temple.
+Acts 3:1 mentions Peter and John observed the set hour of prayer in the temple.
 This example encourages us to set fixed times for prayer, so everyone in the family knows to anticipate and respect these times as sacred.

 However, balance is key.
 The goal is not to burden or overwhelm but to bring hearts into God’s presence with sincerity, warmth, and fervor.
 God values the heartfelt prayers of His people more than the amount of their words.
-Sincerity, not verbosity, touches the heart of God (Matt.
+Sincerity, not verbosity, is what touches the heart of God (Matt.
 6:7).

 Discipline in our spiritual practices reflects discipline in our lives as a whole, just as neglecting time for spiritual duties leads to disorder and frustration in other areas of life.
 So as we reflect on the importance of doing all things in their proper time, may we be diligent in giving both personal and family worship its due place.
 Let us teach our children and those around us by example, showing them there is no higher calling than to seek God first.
 In doing so, we not only honor God but also create an atmosphere of peace, order, and grace in our homes.